Paint and Coating Inspection Service.

 The second picture shows the area that the test was taken which was in this case exterior windows on a building built in 1960.

 The problem here was that the existing paint system had failed exposing the lead laden oil-based paint underneath and when re-coating was to take place it meant that sanding back all the way to remove the old and flaky paint would expose the lead paint and therefore safety issues that can occur.

 Red means Lead, a simple test with a lead testing kit will confirm the presents of lead paint.

 These external window frames were tested and lead based paint was found to be present.

-No with proper processes the old paint can be removed without creating dangerous lead dust thus avoiding potential health risks to the home owner and their children.
+With proper processes the old paint can be removed without creating dangerous lead dust thus avoiding potential health risks to you or your children.